emlllano/quasarSimulation/README.md

 The simulation itself:

-This simulation is only demonstrative and does not represent the actrual physics of a living quasar.
+This simulation is only demonstrative and does not represent the actual physics of a living quasar.

 Altough, I made it so it has the following to approximate reality within the possibilities Niagara and Unreal can offer: